satyamedithe/bank/README.md

 Import the application as maven application from the download location after unzipping

-    #The springbank application is the pom that will import the application
+    #The springbank folder has the application with the pom that will import the application using eclipse

 Once done either update maven or simply goto the main() class and right click and run as java application